 4. Wear Graduated Compression Stockings: Compression stockings act like an added layer of muscle, aiding the performance of the “second heart” and venous circulation.
 They are tight at the ankle, and looser as they go up, which helps prevent swelling and vein formation.
 These can be purchased at medical supply stores.

-Following these steps do not necessarily guarantee vein free legs, but they definitely lower the chances of them forming.
+Following these steps do not necessarily guarantee vein free legs, but they definitely lower the chances of varicose veins from pregnancy.
 If they can’t be prevented, there are quick and easy treatments available for after pregnancy.
-6 months after delivery most of the veins will return to normal size.
+Six months after delivery most of the veins will return to normal size.
 Any remaining veins should have treatment.
 I would suggest sclerotherapy – a painless injection treatment that collapses the vein, which reabsorbed back into the blood stream.

 Guest post written by Dr. Luis Navarro, Director of The Vein Treatment Center in New York, NY.
-For more information on vein tips and treatments, visit www.VeinTreatmentCenter.com
+For more information on varicose veins from pregnancy, vein tips and treatments, visit www.VeinTreatmentCenter.com